-CHAPTER 7.
-INTERGOVERNMENTAL ALIGNMENT
+CHAPTER 7.INTERGOVERNMENTAL ALIGNMENT

-This chapter focusses on the eMakhazeni Local Municipality's participation and enhancement of relations with other spheres of government in pursuit of integrated planning and sound intergovernmental relations.
+This chapter focuses on the eMakhazeni Local Municipality's participation and enhancement of relations with other spheres of government in pursuit of integrated planning and sound intergovernmental relations.
 It reflects on the state of the nation and of the province addresses and articulates eMakhazeni's alignment with these as reflected on the work of the municipality and also pronounced in the State of the Municipal address.
-The comments provided by the MEC of Local Government on the IDP 18/19 and eMakhazeni's response to these is also reflected herein.
-The eMakhazeni's response is not an attempt to respond to every issue raised by the MEC but rather a high-level response to certain specific issues.
-The thrust of the MEC's comments is considered in the overall IDP review process.
-This chapter also outlines the projects and programmes which will be implemented the Mpumalanga Provincial Government and Nkangala District Municipality in eMakhazeni Local Municipality.
+This chapter also outlines the projects and programmes which will be implemented by the Mpumalanga Provincial Government and Nkangala District Municipality in eMakhazeni Local Municipality.
 These projects will be included in the Final IDP as they may not be available at the time of tabling this draft.